cockroachlabs-field/kafka-demo/README.md

     ./run-test.sh

+To run the app which just prints received inbox events, run:

+    ./run-app.sh

+You can configure the jdbc and kafka settings in the shell files.

 # Terms of Use

 Use of this project is entirely at your own risk and Cockroach Labs makes no guarantees or warranties about its operation.